Choosing a Career in JournalismPosted on

 Interview with Martin Tran, Creative Arts major, San José State University

-Additionally, when I came to SJSU, I took a course called mass communication and news media which gave me a chance to develop my design skills.
-I learned how to use various Adobe programs for creating videos, brochures, as well as writing a weekly blog.
+Additionally, when I came to SJSU, I took a course called Mass Communication and News Media which gave me a chance to develop my design skills.
+I learned how to use various Adobe programs for creating videos, brochures, as well as writing weekly blogs.
 I enjoyed using these computer programs for my assignments.
-My favorite one was the weekly blog entries.
-These are some of the latest skills that journalists are required to have for career in journalism.
+My favorite one was the weekly blog entries — these are some of the latest skills that journalists are required to have for a career in journalism.

 I was inspired to reinvent the existing journalism club at Evergreen Valley College.
 I collaborated with San José City College to gather some ideas to make the club fresh.
 I wrote several articles that covered experiences visiting colleges, learning about the faculty of Evergreen Valley College, and promoting services.
-In my future at SJSU, I hope to write for the Spartan Daily so I can utilize the skills that I learned in my mass communication new media course.
-I would like to write articles on campus programs, facilities, and my experiences as a transfer student.
+In my future at SJSU, I hope to write for the Spartan Daily so I can utilize the skills that I learned in my Mass Communication and New Media course.
+I would like to write articles about campus programs, facilities, and my experiences as a transfer student.

 We’re excited to see what opportunities Martin takes advantage of over his next three years at SJSU.
-Like he mentioned, the industry is always evolving with new technology and we’re eager to see how it changes.
+As he mentioned, the industry is always evolving with new technology and we’re eager to see how it changes.
 In fact, using data from the U.S. Bureau of Labor Statistics and PayScale, Monster recently reported on 10 journalism major jobs that aren’t limited to traditional media.
 Their list includes content marketer, copywriter, corporate communications specialist, editor, grant writer, public relations specialist, reporter, sports information director, technical writer.